nuuuwan/news_lk3_data/README.md

 According to the Commissioner General of Rehabilitation, at least 40 inmates have fled the facility amidst the altercation.

-The police have taken measures to bring the situation under control.

-This incident comes on the heels of a clash that took place between two groups of inmates detained at the rehab center on January 12 after which at least 60 inmates had escaped.
-However, they had later surrendered.
-Another 25 had sustained injuries following the heated situation on that day.
+This incident comes on the heels of a clash that took place on January 12 between two groups of inmates detained at the rehab center, during which at least 60 inmates had escaped.
+However, the escapees had later surrendered.
+Meanwhile, another 25 had sustained injuries following the heated situation on that day.

 ◼️